emptysetsquad/dollar-docs/faqs.md

 ### Why do some epochs grant rewards and some epochs do not?

-If there is excess demand for ESD, then the price will trend above \$1 on the UniSwap pool, and that signals the protocol to mint additional token supply.
-Conversely, if the demand shrinks, excess selling on UniSwap will push the price below $1, which triggers the protocol to generate debt and incentivise token holders to burn ESD to shrink the token supply.
+If there is excess demand for ESD, then the price will trend above \$1 on the Uniswap pool, and that signals the protocol to mint additional token supply.
+Conversely, if the demand shrinks, excess selling on Uniswap will push the price below $1, which triggers the protocol to generate debt and incentivise token holders to burn ESD to shrink the token supply.

 If the money supply needs to be shrunk, no supply expansion will be made that epoch.
 If the money supply was shrunk in the past, those debts will either remain on the protocol, or get bought by users in the form of coupons.
 Both coupons and debt will be paid off in the future ahead of new rewards, so it is possible to receive no new rewards in a money supply expansion epoch if there are historical debts to be repaid first.